-Hart House Theatre is now hosting open call auditions* for non-speaking “Mariner” roles in
+Hart House Theatre is now accepting submissions for roles in

 Postings include both production positions that are paid with competitive honorariums to part-time Front of House, ushering or work study positions paid by the hour.
 Production positions are open to the general public (including U of T students) while Front of House, ushering and/or work study positions are only open to current U of T students.